 Currently the University confers awards four times a year.
-Conferment follows Board of Studies approval, and takes place in April, June, August and November.
+Conferment follows Board of Studies approval, and normally takes place in April, June, August and November.

-You should allow up to 4 weeks from the ceremony date to receive your certificate.
-If after this period of time you have still not received your certificate you should get in touch with the graduation office.
+You should allow up to 4 weeks from the end of August to receive your certificate.
+If, after this period of time, you have still not received your certificate you should get in touch with us.

 Verifying your award